 Which day(s) of the week are the best and worst for doing Star Wars: Rise of the Resistance?

-Mondays through Thursdays are the best days to visit, followed by Fridays.
+Nevertheless, Mondays through Thursdays are the best days to visit, followed by Fridays.
 On all of these days, you’re more likely to encounter a smaller crowd and one that skews more towards tourists.
 The second part of this is important because many tourists won’t do their research and will be clueless about how to do this.
-Disneyland APs and locals are generally much more savvy, and as such, are more formidable “competition” in the boarding pass dash.
+Disneyland locals are generally much more savvy, and as such, are more formidable “competition” in the boarding pass dash.

 Can we get more than one boarding pass per day?